ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "What?"
 Dain groans before the memories of Maiselle asking about the hickeys on his neck smack into him so hard he nearly gets whiplash, "Maiselle... now is the wrong time."

-"There's no way, you guys *hate* each other."
+"There's no way, you guys hate each other."
 Maiselle gawks, eyes bouncing from Sloane, then back to him, "And you're her Wingleader."

 "Hate fucking someone is so much better than just hating someone.
 Isn't this such a comedic parallel of Sorrengail and Riorson at this point."
 Catriona purrs from the chaise.

 The color fades away from Imogen's face and Sloane panic booms so hard in the bond, that braiding magic in their pathway separates into a fine mist,

-"You let him *fuck* you?"
+"He's sleeping with you?"
 Imogen gasps.

 Sloane shuffles next to Imogen, "Look he didn't—I wanted it, *I* fucked *him.*"

 "Oh.
 Kinky."
 Sven whistles.

-Dain coughs, she didn't mean to say it like that did she?
+Dain coughs, sputtering before words manage to form and ducking Sven's glittering eyes.

 "Sloane, no—" he beings when Imogen's head snaps upwards,

 "What kind of odd Navarrian shit are you forcing her to partake in Aetos?" she hisses, shouting over them both, "I need you to get to talking now.
-Stop acting like you suddenly don't love running your fucking mouth."
+Stop acting like you suddenly don't love running your mouth."

 His eyes slide to Sloane before responding, as he watches Imogen cut Sloane off and demand explanations on her own terms, insert herself into a conversation that Sloane was trying to have with just the two of them her own terms.

-He sees it then, the pattern he knows too well because he's lived it from the other side; all those times Violet had tried to explain herself, when she'd tried to tell him something important, and he'd trampled right over her autonomy, inserted himself where he'd decided he was needed, made her decisions for her because he'd convinced himself he knew better.
+He sees it then, the pattern he knows too well because *he's lived it* from the other side; all those times Violet had tried to explain herself, when she'd tried to tell him something important, and he'd trampled right over her autonomy, inserted himself where he'd decided he was needed, made her decisions for her because he'd convinced himself he knew better.

 He'd done it thinking he was protecting her, thinking he was helping, but he'd been stealing her voice, her agency, her right to speak for herself.